The Reading Hydro Community Benefit Society will take forward the development, and ultimately operation, of the hydro project.

 Being close to the train station and town centre and easily accessible on foot, the hydro scheme will be open to all to visit, such as local schools, as well as universities and community micro generation groups from around the country.

 We are examining different options for selling the electricity generated, including emerging local supply mechanisms.
 After costs are covered, profits will go to return back to investors and invest in local community sustainability projects.

 Getting the Structure Right

 Reading Hydro is a Community Benefit Society, so anyone who becomes a member has an equal vote in how it is run.
-We have a wide variety of members and volunteers, including the five founding directors.
+We have a wide variety of members and volunteers, including the current 6 directors.
 There are many different ways in which you can support us.

 Supporting the Local Environment

 A natural fish pass will be added to enhance the environment, running through the trees of View Island, using the existing topography.
 This aims to make it easier for fish to pass up and down stream than through the current steep fish pass, which shall also remain in place.